drewthoennes/Purdue-Washers/readme.md

 ```

 ## Usage
-The full documentation can be found [here](https://www.boredapi.com/documentation), but listed below are a few of the endpoints

 #### Get washers and dryers
 Gets a key-value array of all dorms and their respective washers and dryers